 While our primary focus is preparing men for full-time Christian ministry through programs like our Master of Divinity & Master of Arts in Pastoral Studies, we also offer the Master of Arts in Theological Studies degree for those who simply seek to be better equipped to serve our Lord in various capacities in the church as well as our Master of Arts in Reformed Baptist Studies degree geared toward men who have already obtained an MDiv at another institution.
+We are also excited to offer a ThM degree for those who desire an advanced academic degree from a robust confessional institution.
 These programs are available for either resident or distance learners.

-Each of our Masters programs has an equivalent program for those who have not completed a bachelor degree.
+Each of our master's programs has an equivalent program for those who have not completed a bachelor's degree.
 The Bachelor of Divinity program corresponds to the MDiv program, the Diploma in Pastor Studies and Diploma in Theological studies correspond to the MAPS and MATS degrees, respectively.
+The coursework for the equivalent programs is identical to the master's programs.